Hello Muddah, Hello Fadduh (A Letter from Camp): Translations

 Variations of the song include adaptations in Swedish ("Brev från kolonien" by Cornelis Vreeswijk), Finnish ("Terve mutsi, terve fatsi, tässä teidän ihmelapsi") and Norwegian ("Brev fra leier'n" by Birgit Strøm).
 The Finnish version is included in the Finnish Boy Scouts' songbook.
-The Swedish version notably does not revolve around the camper hating the camp, but is about the kids running roughshod over it and having run off all the counselors, one of whom has committed suicide after they let a snake into the mess hall, and the organizer of the camp being arrested by police after the kids start a forest fire.
+The Swedish version notably does not revolve around the camper hating the camp, but is about the kids being mischievous, running roughshod over it and having run off all the counselors, one of whom has drowned herself in the well after they let a snake into the mess hall, and the organizer of the camp being arrested by police after the kids start a forest fire.
 The song begins with the boy writing the letter asking his parents to send more money, because he has lost all his pocket money playing dice with the other campers.
 The song then ends with the boy having to wrap up the letter as he is about to join the others in burning down the neighboring camp lodge.